We're Solar Powered

 When Moses Rice built the house where Zoar Outdoor is based in 1743, he had the pick of lots in town (his was the first house).
 Charlemont was a rugged frontier at the time and to survive you had to conserve your resources and take advantage of every benefit the environment offered.
 It's no surprise then, that he oriented the house almost directly toward the south in an open part of the river valley.

 This southern aspect allowed him to benefit from the warmth of the sun whenever possible.
 Every bit of solar heat he could utilize was another piece of wood he didn't have to cut and haul to his fireplace.

 In the 21st century, we've overcome most of the daily struggles that made life difficult for the Rice family so long ago, but it still makes good sense to use our resources carefully.
 The sun that warmed the house in Moses Rice's day provides electric power to Zoar Outdoor today.

-In the fall of 2006, we installed solar panels on the roofs of our three south-facing buildings along Route 2 for a total generating capacity of 15 kilowatts.
-This should supply about 90 percent of the electricity needs of Hawk Mountain Lodge and 20 to 30 percent of the electricity needs of our main base, where we have a commercial kitchen with several refrigerators, a network of 10 computers and our offices and retail store.
+In the fall of 2006, we hired Pioneer Valley Photovoltaics to install solar panels on the roofs of our three south-facing buildings along Route 2 for a total generating capacity of 15 kilowatts.
+In 2009 we added another 10 kilowatts to our capacity.
+Our 25 kilowatts of total production capacity provides about 90 percent of the electricity needs of Hawk Mountain Lodge and 40 to 50 percent of the electricity needs of our main base, where we have a commercial kitchen with several refrigerators, a network of 10 computers and our offices and retail store.